eblocha/config-init/README.md

 YamlInitializer(..., decl_start="# yaml-language-server: $schema=")
 ```

-These do not inject any schema:
+The TextInitializer does not inject any schema.

-- TextInitializer
-- BinaryInitializer

 ## Get the underlying schema